Drewster727/tautulli-influxdb-export/README.md

 This script will query your PlexPy to pull basic stats and store them in influxdb.
 Stay tuned for further additions!

+I suggest you intall the script as a service to boot with your OS.

 ## Parameters
   * --interval (in seconds, default: 5)
   * --plexpywebprotocol (default: http)